 Medicaid is funded by the federal and state government but every state’s Medicaid program creates their own state plan.
 To learn more about this plan, visit: Colorado Medicaid State Plan

-The federal government www.cms.gov oversees Medicaid and assures that certain criteria are met or specifically waived.
+The federal government www.cms.gov oversees Medicaid and assures certain criteria are met or specifically waived.
 Some of these criteria and common terms used include:

-Services must be available statewide to the same extent that services for non-Medicaid clients are available.
+Services must be available statewide to the same extent services for non-Medicaid clients are available.
 If services in a specific area are not available, the Medicaid agency would need to provide transportation.